A Corps Slows the British Army

 A Quaker meeting house was on this site by 1742, but burned ten years later.
 The second, built in 1754 as an offshoot of the Cane Creek Meeting House near Snow Camp, was still in use in 1781.
 Gravestones were already in the cemetery.

 The 25-year-old Lee, following close behind 26-year-old Tarleton, sees an opportunity.
 He leads his cavalry directly down today’s New Garden Road toward the meeting house here, hoping to cut Tarleton off from the main army.
 Now, however, the curve, trees, and sanctuary surprise Lee: The first of the British infantry has arrived at the intersection near you!
-The Redcoats open fire.
+The sun is peeking over the trees.
+The Redcoats lower their muskets, and the reflections off the barrels spook Lee’s horse.
+He falls about the time they open fire, and mounts another.

 Just after this, Tarleton’s force charges into sight from beyond the intersection.
 Lee orders a retreat, and they start back up the road followed by the Redcoat infantry.
 Neither gets far.
 The Continental cavalry runs into its own infantry, who open fire on the British, halting them.
 Militia with more accurate and long-ranged rifles under Col. William Campbell arrive to the left of the Continentals, on what now is the college campus, and add their fire.
 (Campbell commanded the Overmountain Men at the Battle of King’s Mountain, S.C., five month earlier.)
 The two sides spread into loose lines, the British and Hessians on or near Friendly where it runs south of the meeting house, and the Americans here on the slope of the meeting house grounds.
 Some riflemen go into the meeting house.
 They use the window and door openings to shoot, and some knock out holes between the logs.
 Quickly more than a thousand men on the two sides are firing at close quarters in these woods.
 (The effective range of muskets of the day is less than 50 yards, half of an American football field.)